wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

 *   (1) Every person commits the offence of cheating in a casino venue who knowingly contravenes the rules of a game with the intention of obtaining a pecuniary advantage (whether directly or indirectly) on the person's own behalf or on behalf of any other person.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to a term of imprisonment not exceeding 1 year or to a fine not exceeding $20,000\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to a term of imprisonment not exceeding 1 year or to a fine not exceeding $20,000\.

     Compare: 1990 No 62 s 102

+    Section 351(2): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 352 Being in possession of equipment for cheating

 *   (1) Every person commits an offence who has in the person's possession any equipment, instrument, or device that is capable of being used for cheating in a casino venue in circumstances that show an intention to use the equipment, instrument, or device to cheat.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $10,000\.

     Compare: 1990 No 62 s 103

+    Section 352(2): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 353 Counterfeit chips